-Divisions: Chief of Staff; Communications Office\; General Counsel; Legislative Affairs
+Divisions: Chief of Staff; Communications\; General Counsel; Legislative Affairs

-- Create a centralized database and corresponding front-end online forms, to best connect the community with available resources and process requests accordingly (e.g., for data, research, speakers, consultants, or subject matter experts). - Identify all available external communication channels and create a process to ensure consistent image, branding, and voice of the District across multiple communication channels. - Partner with media and community groups, including those that provide messaging accessible to individuals with diverse needs and abilities. - Ensure consistent senior leadership participation in the District's various advisory councils and committees. - Conduct surveys and/or focus groups to determine which communication formats, channels, content type, and frequencies are most preferred by various stakeholder groups; increasingly leverage those approaches which are most preferred and relevant to intended audience. - Establish and enforce consistent procedures and standards around social media usage across the District, including formalizing with new policy as needed. - Engage with teachers and students to create social media content, such as videos, etc. - Provide training, preparation, and regular drills to School Board Members, senior leadership team, and school-based administrators on crisis communication, in addition to training on best practices in branding, social media use, and community relations. - △ Reduce redundant communications. - △ Reduce the verbiage in external communications.
+- Establish consistent procedures for partnerships at the District level and the school level. - Partner with community groups, including those that provide messaging accessible to individuals with diverse needs and abilities. - Develop a procedure to ensure consistent senior leadership participation in the District's advisory councils and committees. - Conduct surveys and/or focus groups to determine which communication formats, channels, content type, and frequencies are most preferred by various stakeholder groups. - Ensure consistent communications with all elected officials on the local, state, and national level. - Provide training, preparation, and regular drills to School Board Members, senior leadership team, and school-based administrators on crisis communication, in addition to training on best practices in branding, social media use, and community relations. - △ Reduce redundant communications. - △ Reduce the verbiage in external communications.